Understanding Epilepsy -- the Basics

-Get the basics on prevention of seizures from the experts at WebMD.
+Get the basics on temporal lobe seizures from the experts at WebMD.

 Understanding Temporal Lobe Seizure -- Diagnosis and Treatment